aebkea/rossprogram-website/src/pages/participants/to-apply.md

 - school transcript, and
 - work on some challenging math problems.

 If you have any quetions or otherwise, please feel free to email us at [ross@rossprogram.org](mailto:ross@rossprogram.org).
-Note that we will not provide hints on how to solve the math problems posted, but we can answer clarifying questions regarding terminology, phrasing, etc.
+Note that we will not provide hints on how to solve the math problems posted, but we can answer clarifying questions regarding terminology and phrasing, etc.

 ## Application Deadline